SoftwareAG/c8y-docs/content/streaming-analytics/analytics-builder-bundle/using-the-model-manager.md

 If the clipboard contains valid JSON code for a model, a card for the pasted model is shown in the model manager.

-### Removing a model {#removing-a-model}
+### Deleting a model {#deleting-a-model}

-You can remove each model that is currently listed in the model manager.
-When you remove a model that is currently deployed, it is first undeployed and then removed.
+You can delete each model that is currently listed in the model manager.
+When you delete a model that is currently deployed, it is first undeployed and then deleted.

-#### To remove a model {#to-remove-a-model}
+#### To delete a model {#to-delete-a-model}

-1. On the **Models** tab of the model manager, click the actions menu of the model that you want to remove and then click **Remove**.
+1. On the **Models** tab of the model manager, click the actions menu of the model that you want to delete and then click **Delete**.
-2. In the resulting dialog box, click **Remove** to confirm the removal.
+2. In the resulting dialog box, click **Delete** to confirm the deletion.

 ### Reloading all models {#reloading-all-models}